-- "India Company.
-Ships obtaining this " license, to deliver one copy of their "journals at the East-India House; "and the license to contain such " clauses, as may be likely to prevent "an unlimited or improper intercourse - "10.
-Fire-arms, military and naval "stores, to be prohibited articles.
+" India Company.
+Ships obtaining this " license, to deliver one copy of their "journals at the East-India House; "and the license to contain such " clauses, as may be likely to prevent " an unlimited or improper intercourse " of individuals with India.

+" 10.
+Fire-arms, military and naval " stores, to be prohibited articles.